angelhumano/data_warehousing_analytics/README.md

 <br>

-We originally had a **treemap graph** here showing areas of high collision, but it pushed out and made smaller collision count zip codes harder to see since size of the treemap directly correlates to collision count.
+We originally had a **treemap graph** here showing areas of high collision.
+Still, it pushed out and made smaller collision count zip codes harder to see since the size of the treemap directly correlates to collision count.

 <br>